Board Bios

 DEBBIE RAPHAEL, ADVISORY BOARD MEMBER

-As Director of the San Francisco Department of the Environment, Debbie sees herself as both a leader and a collaborator around environmental issues.
-She works in close partnership with other City agencies and community stakeholders to implement San Francisco’s ambitious greenhouse gas reduction goals while advancing policies and programs that are inclusive of diverse communities and build on the city’s innovative and pioneering spirit.
+Debbie was appointed by Mayor Edwin M. Lee to serve as Director of the San Francisco Department of the Environment in 2014.
+She worked in close partnership across City agencies and community stakeholders to implement San Francisco’s ambitious greenhouse gas reduction goals while advancing policies and programs that are inclusive of diverse communities and build on the city’s innovative and pioneering spirit.

-Debbie was appointed by Mayor Edwin M. Lee in 2014 and holds a Bachelor’s degree in biology from the University of California, Berkeley and a Master’s Degree in Physiological Plant Ecology from UCLA.
+Currently Debbie is advising Philanthropic and Civil Society organizations in climate justice, environmental health, and community resilience.
+She holds a bachelor’s degree in biology from the University of California, Berkeley, and a master’s degree in Physiological Plant Ecology from UCLA.

-As Director of the San Francisco Department of the Environment, Debbie sees herself as both a leader and a collaborator around environmental issues.
-She works in close partnership with other City agencies and community stakeholders to implement San Francisco’s ambitious greenhouse gas reduction goals while advancing policies and programs that are inclusive of diverse communities and build on the city’s innovative and pioneering spirit.
+Debbie was appointed by Mayor Edwin M. Lee to serve as Director of the San Francisco Department of the Environment in 2014.
+She worked in close partnership across City agencies and community stakeholders to implement San Francisco’s ambitious greenhouse gas reduction goals while advancing policies and programs that are inclusive of diverse communities and build on the city’s innovative and pioneering spirit.

-Debbie was appointed by Mayor Edwin M. Lee in 2014 and holds a Bachelor’s degree in biology from the University of California, Berkeley and a Master’s Degree in Physiological Plant Ecology from UCLA.
+Currently Debbie is advising Philanthropic and Civil Society organizations in climate justice, environmental health, and community resilience.
+She holds a bachelor’s degree in biology from the University of California, Berkeley, and a master’s degree in Physiological Plant Ecology from UCLA.

 RICK DIAMOND, ADVISORY BOARD MEMBER